Fios-Quest/YouTube-Scripts/src/iriss/019-what-next.md

 ### building 4

-My advice is to think of something you're missing in your life, ideally something that's limited in scope and achievable, plan out how you'd structure the solution, and try building it.
+My advice is to think of something you're missing in your life, ideally something that's limited in scope and achievabl.

+Plan out how you'd structure the solution, and try building it.

 Cargo, Crates, and docs.rs
 --------------------------